UIC-RoboMaster/UICRM-Embedded-Tutorial/Part.1/16.CAN_and_Motor/README.md

 ### CAN with STM32CubeMX

+Before configuring CAN, we assume that you have configured the clock environment and configured the input button, and named the button label KEY.
+Please refer to [this document](../6.Key_Input/README.md) and [this document](../2.New_Empty_Project/README.md) for specific tutorials.

 First we need to configure CAN in STM32CubeMX.

 Activate CAN in CubeMX and due to our board design, interfaces for CAN need to be bound to PB8 and PB9.